Sister Mary Josetta Butler Scholarship

 In her administration, Sister Josetta devoted her talents and energy to the cause of excellence in higher education.
 She believed strongly in the value of a liberal arts education as the foundation and motivation for a future career of service.
 In the Saint Xavier curriculum, the role of theology and religious studies was central.

 The scholarship, which bears her name, is intended to reinforce and promote this idea of the "liberal education of the Christian person."
-It is to be awarded to a student who gives evidence of progress toward the achievement of this idea through the study of religion and theology integrated with studies in other fields of intellectual inquiry at the University.
+It is to be awarded to a student who gives evidence of progress toward the achievement of this idea through the study of religion and theology integrated with studies in other fields of intellectual inquiry at the University, and who shows promise of making that education fruitful in a career of service.

-The scholarship is designed for upper-class students who have achieved some expertise on the role of theology and/or religious studies within a liberal arts education by completing at least one course in Religious Studies at Saint Xavier University.
+The $2,000 scholarship is designed for upper-class students who have achieved some expertise on the role of theology and/or religious studies within a liberal arts education by completing three courses in religious studies at Saint Xavier University.
 In their submission, students are expected to demonstrate their understanding of the role of religious studies and/or theology to an SXU education, either in an originally written essay or in a previously submitted essay from an SXU course that explores that connection.

 Criteria For Eligibility